 We’re willing to bet that your dog’s bed isn’t the only place they sleep.
 Many dogs nap on sofas, cushions or even in their owners bed and these are likely to be hot spots when it comes to flea infestations.
 Just like your dog’s bed, wash any bedding, throws or cushion that your pooch is partial to on the regular.

-Bathe your dog
+Bathe your dog safely

 Giving your dog a bath once a week or once every other week is a great way to prevent fleas (and help get rid of them if they actually have an infestation!).
 You can even use a few drops of essential oils, like peppermint or lavender, which act as a natural repellent.
+Remember, do not bathe your dog for at least 48 hours after applying a spot-on treatment, as this can reduce its effectiveness.

 Shop Bob Martin

 Preparation is key when it comes to flea prevention.
 Bob Martin has an amazing range of repellent products just a click away!
-To air on the side of caution, complete your purchase with our flea treatment products and get rid of any infestations in the home with our renowned flea bombs
+To air on the side of caution, complete your purchase with our flea treatment products and get rid of any infestations in the home with our renowned flea bombs.

 For more helpful tips on caring for your pooch, follow Bob Martin on social media today.
 Whether you have a canine companion or a feline friend, we’re here to make sure your pet stays happy and healthy.